Click above to go directly to the Canals page

 Another of our travel reports, our pictures from Egypt.
 In 2004 we spent 2 weeks in Cairo, on Lake Nasser, and on the Nile and I have selected the best from all the pictures I took there.

 NOW WITH ADDED PENGUINS

 Next there are our pictures from the Antarctic and the Chilean Fjords.
 We went there in 2003 for a once-in-a-lifetime experience in the last unspoiled place on the Planet.
 I've just finished uploading our logbook and I've selected the best examples of the 1000 pictures I took there.
 If you really like looking at penguins let me know and I'll email you hundreds more pictures!

 The second fjord trip, in 2001, was to Alaska on board the last remaining great American Steamship SS "Universe Explorer"

 The first of our BIG holidays, in 1999, was our Norwegian cruise to the land of the Midnight Sun.

-All pictures on this site are © Allan Jones unless otherwise stated
+All content on this site is © Allan Jones unless otherwise stated